jaxxstorm/leebriggs.co.uk/_posts/2019-02-07-why-are-we-templating-yaml.md

 {{ "{{- end " }} }}
 {% endhighlight %}

-Firstly, let's ignore the irony of having a templating function `toYaml` to convert yaml to yaml and focus more on the whitespace issue here.
+Firstly, let's ignore the madness of having a templating function `toYaml` to convert yaml to yaml and focus more on the whitespace issue here.

 YAML has strict requirements and whitespace implementation rules.
 The following, for example, is not valid or complete yaml: